 After eight years working for Pete Townshend I decided to set out in the big wide world, this time with some decent photographic equipment in hand, to capture other artists.
 The Flaming Lips and Paul Weller were among the first artists to allow me to shoot their whole concerts.
 Along the way I've had help, advice and encouragement from a few wonderful photographers who became friends; Chris Morphet (who continues to provide friendship, inspiration, encouragement and criticism) and Tom Wright.
 Both of these great photographers were The Who's earliest allies behind the lens.
 A huge debt of gratitude goes out to Ross Halfin, one of the biggest names in rock photography, who offered invaluable help, equipment loan, and even provided a roof over my head when I needed it.

-I've had several exhibitions over the years, the latest being 'Rockstars' which opened at the end of August 2018.
+I've had several exhibitions over the years, the latest being 'Rockstars' which opened at the end of August 2018 and received coverage on the BBC news as well as articles in the local newspapers.
 A couple of my images are also included in 'The Seeker', a limited edition collection of photographs of Pete Townshend, chosen by Pete and published by Genesis Publishing.

 My main photographic interest is live music, I love the challenge of capturing the artist in the midst of performance, often with difficult and changeable lighting.
 I do also really enjoy shooting other areas of entertainment, particularly ballet, theatre and TV / Radio specials.
 I'm always looking for new ideas which spark my imagination and I love working with new talent.

 I feel that I've been really fortunate to have photographed many of the top musicians in the world from a range of genres.
 The list of artists I've captured on stage and backstage is extensive, varied and eclectic.

 Follow me on Instagram